rextheking/askmom-recipes-sample-for-aws-strands/README.md

 ### Typed ingredients, no photo

 1. Browser sends `POST /ingredients` with `{text, preferences}`.
-2. Lambda builds a Strands agent with 3 tools: text extractor, image extractor, recipe suggester.
+2. Lambda builds a Strands agent with 3 tools... text extractor, image extractor, recipe suggester.
 3. The agent calls `extract_ingredients_from_text` to normalize the user's input.
 4. The agent calls `suggest_recipes` once with the clean ingredient list and preference.
 Returns 3 raw recipes.
 5. Lambda enriches each recipe **in pure Python**: